The On Foot Holidays team at home and abroad

 Mary has been in the travel industry under many guises all her working life, joining On Foot Holidays in 2006.
 Three massive sons keep her on her toes, in need of regular employment and on the touch line of many rugby pitches in the south of England.
 Often seen out and about with Harold (the best Jack Russell) who curiously, as fate would have it, hates walking.
 Mary looks after almost half the routes in the On Foot stable.

 What does one do with a degree in English but work in the travel industry?
-Well, via 25 years as an arts administrator in London, Cheltenham and Salisbury… Debbie still keeps her hand in during Salisbury’s festival and at other events locally, but loves exploring further afield on foot (of course), particularly with her son.
-Bucking the On Foot trend, she has Klaus-the-cat – inherited from emigrated daughter.
+Well, via 25 years as an arts administrator in London, Cheltenham and Salisbury… Debbie still keeps her hand in at arts events locally, but loves exploring further afield on foot (of course), particularly with her son.
+Bucking the On Foot canine trend, she has Klaus-the-cat – inherited from emigrated daughter.
 Debbie is responsible for many of our routes, with a particular interest in Central Europe and Northern Spain.

 Liz looks after the books at On Foot and is a keen walker and traveller, having attempted on several occasions to see the Northern Lights (wags suggest that the most recent was on a trip to New Zealand).
 She volunteers also at Salisbury Festival and can be seen at many events handing round canapes while husband Bill mans the bar.

 Harriet, like the rest of the team is an ‘all rounder’ and helps out with a few of our routes overseas, as well as two of our English routes.
 She spends much of her free time exploring the mountains of north Wales and she hopes one day to complete the long trek of the South West Coast Path, preferably with her two dogs (sounds familiar?).
 When she’s not scrambling up mountains, she’s working on her Open University course in English.